-If you take the steps suggested below, especially if you do the work yourself, you could have an annual rate of return of 40% to 200%.
+If you take the steps suggested below, especially if you do the work yourself, you could have a healthy annual rate of return.
 Even better, you won’t pay income taxes like you would with regular investment returns.

 8 Energy-Saving Tips That Will Also Save You Money

 When you invest in your home to lower your bills, every penny saved is yours to keep.

 Ready to get started?
 Here are eight ways to save money by improving your house.

 An insulating jacket for your hot water heater will cost $30 or so, and you can install it yourself in about an hour.

 According to the experts at the Department of Energy, insulating a hot water tank saves 7% to 16% annually.

 In other words, assuming the average hot water costs $438 to operate annually, you’ll have $30 to $70 more in your pocket each year.

 2. Install a Programmable Thermostat

 You don’t need as much heat when you’re in bed at night, and you don’t need as much heating or air conditioning when you are out of the house.
 But you don’t want to climb out of bed on a cold winter morning or come home to a hot house in the summer.